ychalier/transflow/USAGE.md

 **Dimensions.** Flow and bitmap sources should have the same dimensions.
 Again, FFmpeg's [scale filter](https://trac.ffmpeg.org/wiki/Scaling) will help you with that.
 If the flow source is smaller than the bitmap source by an integer factor, it is scaled accordingly.
 Thus, a 320x180 video can be used as a flow source for a 1920x1080 bitmap.
 Non-integer scaling is not supported.
 The bitmap can not be smaller than the flow.

 **Output Filename.** Unless the `-re, --replace` flag is passed, the program automatically generates unique filenames to output files to avoid naming conflicts, by adding a numerical suffix.
+Output templates such as `frames/%05d.png` can be used to directly output frames as images.

 **Output Format.** Output codec can be specified with the `-vc, --vcodec` argument.
 Default value is `h264`.
 Possible values can be listed with the `ffmpeg -codecs` command.